Fattimo/hear-a-tale-awakening/README.md

 1. Run `yarn`
 2. Run `yarn dev`
+3. Go to `localhost:3000` to see the app running!

 ### Production

 There is a pipeline in place that automatically deploys to Vercel.
 Vercel deploys for every PR/push into the main or production branches.
 Three GitHub deployment environments are used: Production (for pushes to production), Preview (for pushes to open PRs into main or production), and Development (for pushes to main).
+See the Installation Guide below for more information.

+## Installation Guide

+### Pre requisites

+### Dependent libraries

+### Download Instructions

+### Build Instructions

+### Installation of actual application:

+### Run instructions

+### Troubleshooting

 ---

 # Release Notes

-## Version 0.4.0
+## Version 1.0.0

+### New Features

+* feature 1

+### Improvements?

+* optional section we've been including but not apart of the actual assignment

+### Bug Fixes

+* fix 1

+### Known Bugs

+* bug 1

+--- OLD CONTENT BELOW

 ### New Features